Crab Defense (boxing style): Reverse cross-armed guard

 The forearms can be placed on top of each other horizontally or diagonally in front of the face with the lead arm (left for an orthodox fighter and right for a southpaw) being on the top of the rear arm with lead glove over the rear shoulder in a cross block position.
 The position of the rear arm (right for an orthodox fighter and left for a southpaw) is greatly varied when it rises vertically from being low to cover the body or high to help protect the head.
 Boxers sometimes switch from a cross-armed guard to a reverse cross-armed guard, often while slipping and rolling.
+The reverse cross-arm guard was used extensively by boxer Gene Fullmer, and used often by sport karate fighter Linda Denley when fighting from an orthodox stance.